-Brown Advisory is a Baltimore-based registered investment advisor (RIA) that has been providing active investment management services since 1993.
-It currently has more than $64 billion in assets under management (AUM).
+Brown Advisory is a registered investment advisor (RIA) headquartered in Baltimore that has been providing active investment management services since 1993.

 Brown Advisory Background